 - 1. Diagnosis of chorea associated with Huntington disease; - 2.
 Prescribed by or in consultation with a neurologist; - 3.
 Age \geq 18 years; - 4.
-Targeted mutation analysis demonstrates a cytosine-adenine-guanine (CAG) trinucleotide expansion of \geq 36 repeats in the huntingtin (HTT) gene; - 5.
+Targeted mutation analysis demonstrates a cytosine-adenine-guanine (CAG) trinucleotide expansion of ≥ 36 repeats in the huntingtin (HTT) gene; - 5.
 Evidence of chorea is supported by a Unified Huntington Disease Rating Scale (UHDRS) score ranging from 1 to 4 on any one of chorea items 1 through 7 (see Appendix D); - 6.
-Failure of tetrabenazine (e.g., no improvement on any one of UHDRS chorea items 1 through 7) at up to 100 mg per day, unless contraindicated or clinically significant adverse effects are experienced; - 7.
-Austedo is not prescribed concurrently with tetrabenazine or Ingrezza[®]; - 8.
-Dose does not exceed 48 mg per day.
+If request is for Xenazine, member must use generic tetrabenazine, unless contraindicated or clinically significant adverse effects are experienced; - 7.
+Tetrabenazine is not prescribed concurrently with Austedo®/Austedo® XR or Ingrezza®; - 8.
+Dose does not exceed 50 mg per day (100 mg per day if genotype testing confirms extensive or intermediate CYP2D6 metabolizer status).

-Approval duration: 6 months
+Approval duration: